Environmental Studies

 ENS 503.
 Advanced GIS Applications.
 4 Hours.

 Advanced techniques and applications of geographic information system.
 Topics covered include GIS data structure, data analysis, GPS data acquisition, geodatabase, GIS modeling, and Geo-statistics.
+Course Information: Prerequisites: B or better in ENS 404.

 ENS 510.
 Thesis.
 1-4 Hours.

 NOTE: If the thesis is not completed by the time four hours are accrued in continuing enrollment, students must register for ENS 511 for zero credit hours (one billable hour) in all subsequent semesters until the thesis is completed.
 Course Information: May be repeated to a maximum of 4 hours.
-Prerequisite: ENS 553.
+Prerequisites: ENS 553.

 ENS 511.
 Thesis Continuing Enrollment.
 0 Hours.